alixlb/DH150---Fall-2020/assignment1/heuristicevaluation.md

 ###### These images highlightshow the app sends you a notification to make sure you are or are not willing to start or stop the video

 ### 6. Recognition rather than recall
+Allowing users to not have to memorize actions or information by making all the possibilities clear and visible to them at all time to allow users to reach their goals easily.

 #### YMCA 360 (3)
 > The YMCA site fails to offer recognition opportunities to its users.
 For example, even when logged into an account, the YMCA does not let you see your search history on the website (for instance the last 3 videos workouts you did).
 While it does offer favorites when logged in, it doesnt have a button on the top bar to access them easily and remind you that you have favored some videos.
 Hence your favorites are very hard to access as they are not also for example in a *favorite category* on the *category page*.